Nagendra1997/mesibo-documentation/mesibo-modules.md

 ## 3. Writing and Compiling Mesibo Modules
 To write and build your Mesibo Module follow the steps below:

-1. Download and copy all the required header files and C source file(s) into your working directory
+1. Download and copy all the required header files and C/C++ source file(s) into your working directory
 2. Include `module.h` in your code
 3. Initialize mesibo module as by providing a module name, your callback function references, etc. For a detailed example with code on writing a Mesibo Module, refer to the example [Building a chat-bot]()
 4. To compile your module you can refer the sample `MakeFile` and modify the `TARGET` to the path where you need to place the resulting shared library accordingly.
 For example, `/etc/mesibo/module_<module name>.so`